Samba

 sudo systemctl restart smbd

-Enable Samba to start automatically at boot.
+Set Samba to start automatically on boot:

 sudo systemctl enable smbd